 This final stage offers something totally different again; coastal views and open moor around Tal y Fan.
 This is an easy stage crossing the Sychnant Pass before dropping to the characterful estuary town of Conwy with its impressive castle and myriad of independent shops.
 Enjoy a drink at a local restaurant to congratulations on completing the Snowdonia Way!

-The Snowdonia Way in contextAt one week (the outside of one week) the Snowdonia Way is a little more involving than the West Highland Way, say, but still only half as long as the Coast to Coast.
+The Snowdonia Way in contextAt 8-days, the Snowdonia Way is a little more involving than the West Highland Way, say, but still only half as long as the Coast to Coast.
 The topography and the underfoot terrain are always major factors in a trail, of course, and as a matter of navigation and ‘feel’ so is the intricacy of the path in terms of junctions and variety of terrain.
 Thus we rate the Snowdonia Way as high-effort relative to its length, because to cross this mixed ground in North Wales is no easy feat.
 It is a rugged area.

 Hike the Snowdonia Way with Alpine Exploratory

 Alpine Exploratory offers a one-week walking holiday along the Snowdonia Way and we welcome you to book our classic 8-stage trip.
-Alternatively, you may also like to add on some extra nights in Capel Curig or Beddgelert.
-These would be great starting points to climb Snowdon, the highest mountain in Wales.
+Alternatively, you may also like to add on some extra nights in Betws-y-Coed or Beddgelert.
+These would be great starting points to climb Yr Wyddfa (Snowdon), the highest mountain in Wales.
 Please contact us to discuss options.

 Our self-guided holidays give you what you need to complete the route under your own steam.
 We book your accommodation in a mix of B&Bs and hotels.
 We also provide you with detailed routecards, the local maps, lots of notes and offer on-call support from 8am to 8pm whilst you are hiking.